List of Xbox Game Studios video games

-Xbox Game Studios (formerly Microsoft Games, Microsoft Game Studios and Microsoft Studios) is an American video game publisher that is a division of Microsoft Gaming.
+Xbox Game Studios (formerly Microsoft Games, Microsoft Game Studios and Microsoft Studios) is an American video game publisher that is a division of Xbox.
 The division was created in March 2000 and replaced Microsoft's internal Games Group.
-This is a list of games that were published by directly by Microsoft through the Games Group and, later, through Xbox Game Studios.
+This is a list of games that were published directly by Microsoft through the Games Group and, later, through Xbox Game Studios.